AIGA Austin Fellow | AIGA National Board of Directors | IBM Distinguished Design Executive

 4. Click on the VOTE button to vote.

 Serious about winning?
 Feel free to campaign!
-But be sure to tag @aiagalaska and use the hashtags #TBOAK #AIGAAK #TBO2021 when you do.
+Be sure to tag @aiagalaska and use the hashtags #TBOAK #AIGAAK #TBO24 when you do.

-People's Choice voting is open to the general public—AIGA membership or direct participation in The BIG One is not required.
-One vote per person, please, as qualified through either your Facebook or Google login.
+Voting for People's Choice is open to the general public—AIGA membership or direct participation in The BIG One is not required.
+One vote per person, please, as qualified through either Facebook or Google login.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.